skristyn/learningplatform/README.md

 `python -m venv env`

 This will create a virtual environment in a new ./env directory.
 Then you can run `source env/bin/activate` to activate the environment.

-All other commands within this README must be run with this environment activated.
+_All other commands within this README must be run with this environment activated!_

 Install all dependencies with `pip install -r requirements.txt`